• Skip to primary navigation

 side view of a mason jar full of sauce. background is of a hand marinating some tofu with a red brush.

-Bursting with the natural sweetness of dark, sweet cherries and a hint of smoky depth, this BBQ Cherry Sauce recipe is vegan and is one of the undisputed stars of our summer cookouts, with everyone clamoring for more.
+Bursting with the natural sweetness of dark, sweet cherries and a hint of smoky depth, this BBQ Cherry Sauce recipe is vegan and one of the undisputed stars of our summer cookouts-everyone always wants more.

-The truth is, it’s been this way since forever.
-My husband was a BBQ guru before he went vegan - yep, he went cold turkey from smoking briskets to grilling fresh veggies.
+The truth is, it's been this way for years.
+My husband was a BBQ guru before he went vegan-yep, he went cold turkey from smoking briskets to grilling fresh veggies.

 For other delicious sauces, try Vegan Jalapeno Sauce, Vegan Chick-fil-A Sauce, and Neapolitan Pizza Sauce Recipe.
 You can also take a peek at Vegan Game Day Dips and Sauces for more recipe ideas.